mth/yeti/doc/reference.rst

-    * `Variant <Id_>`_ tags from the pattern form *allowed* member set in the corresponding variant type, unless the type is also matched with wildcard (in this case *required* member set is formed in the type).
+    * `Variant <Id_>`_ tags from the pattern form *allowed* member set in the corresponding variant type, unless the type is also matched with wildcard (in this case open *required* member set is formed in the type).
-    * Structure fields from the pattern form *required* member set in the corresponding structure type.
+    * Structure fields from the pattern form open *required* member set in the corresponding structure type.
     * List literal pattern gives *list?* type instead of *list*, meaning that values of *array* type can be also matched to it.